 Cotton

 Even though cotton tends to shrink when used as headboard upholstery fabric, the tight weave of cotton makes it an extremely durable material.
-It’s not easy to clean, so it’s best to use it in guest bedrooms.
+It’s not easy to clean, so using it in guest bedrooms is best.

 Linen

 Linen is a natural material made from flax.
-A room may be given a one-of-a-kind look and feel with the help of this material, which makes it a popular option for covering headboards.
+It gives a room a unique look and feel, making it a popular option for covering headboards.

-Using linen on your headboard can also offer your room a cleaner and more pleasing appearance.
-Because it is tightly woven, just like cotton, it has the potential to be exceptionally long-lasting and resilient.
+Using linen on your headboard can also make your room cleaner and more pleasing to the eye.
+Because it is tightly woven, like cotton, it has the potential to be exceptionally long-lasting and resilient.

 Leather